dalgard/meteor-viewmodel/README.md

 'binding: key'
 ```

-You may pass multiple bind expressions to the helper – either inside one string, separated by commas, or as multiple positional arguments.
+You may pass multiple bind expressions to the helper – either as one string, separated by commas, or as multiple positional arguments.

-In special cases, like with the `classes` binding, the key may be omitted or multiple keys may be listed.
+There are cases, like with the `classes` binding, where the key may be omitted or where multiple keys may be given.

 Any space separated values after the colon inside the bind expression are passed as arguments to the binding – for instance, key and delay: